psychotimmy/aoc2023-cpm/README.md

 Day4-1.pas - runs in 17 seconds using the puzzle data.
 This does not require BIGILIB.PAS.

-Day4-2.pas - runs in 2 seconds using the sample data and will take many hours (still running!) if compiled for the puzzle data (see comments on the constants at the top of the source code).
+Day4-2.pas - runs in 42 seconds using the puzzle data.

 Day18-1.pas - runs in 3 minutes 17 seconds using the puzzle data.